Terry Eagleton: Education and academia

 Eagleton was educated at De La Salle College, a Roman Catholic grammar school in Pendleton, Salford.
 His experience at the College, particularly of the then Principal Brother Columba (who disapproved of him enough to belittle his award in front of the entire school and parents at the 1961 speech day in the Free Trade Hall, Manchester), is described in his book The Gatekeeper.
-In 1961, he went to read English at Trinity College, Cambridge, whence he graduated with first-class honours.
+In 1961, he went to read English at Trinity College, Cambridge, from which he graduated with first-class honours.
 He later described his undergraduate experience as a "waste of time".
 In 1964, he moved to Jesus College, Cambridge, where as a junior research fellow and doctoral student, he became the youngest fellow at the college since the 18th century.
 He was supervised by Raymond Williams.
-His thesis was on Edward Carpenter and was examined by EP Thompson.
+His thesis was on Edward Carpenter and was examined by E. P. Thompson.
 It was during this period that his socialist convictions began to take hold, and he edited a radical Catholic leftist periodical called Slant.

 In 1969, he moved to the University of Oxford where he became a fellow and tutor of Wadham College (1969–1989), Linacre College (1989–1993) and St Catherine's College, becoming Thomas Warton Professor of English in 1992.
-At Wadham, Eagleton ran a well-known seminar on Marxist literary theory which, in the 1980s, metamorphosed into the radical pressure group Oxford English Limited and its journal News from Nowhere: Journal of the Oxford English Faculty Opposition, to which he contributed several pieces.
+At Wadham, Eagleton ran a seminar on Marxist literary theory which, in the 1980s, metamorphosed into the radical pressure group Oxford English Limited and its journal News from Nowhere: Journal of the Oxford English Faculty Opposition, to which he contributed several pieces.
 In 2001, Eagleton left Oxford to become the John Edward Taylor Professor of English at the University of Manchester.